Welcome to Egypt!

 All Under30Experiences trips are accompanied by experienced Trip Leaders.

-You can expect them to have a broad general knowledge of the countries visited on the trip, including historical, cultural, religious, and social aspects.
+You can expect them to have a broad general knowledge of the countries you visit, including historical, cultural, religious, and social aspects.

 Please be eco-friendly!

 We recommend using a travel backpack for your convenience or a medium-sized suitcase if you prefer.
 A daypack is also essential for carrying everyday items.
-Space is limited on transportation, so there is a limit of one piece of luggage and one daypack / personal item per person.
+Space is limited on transportation, so there is a limit of one main piece of luggage per person.
 You will be responsible for carrying your own luggage.

 Do not forget a water bottle, sunscreen, sandals, sunglasses, and a hat!